alinapetukhova/FuzzyM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-FuzzyM package contains functions for matrix based computations of the Fuzzy Cognitive Map application to solve decision making problems, modeling and simulating complex systems.
+'FuzzyM' package contains functions for matrix based computations of the Fuzzy Cognitive Map application to solve decision making problems, modeling and simulating complex systems.
 Package consists of R scripts each of one containing sets of functions in order to compute system